logancamp/CSDS447_Layer-Wise-Chair/README.md

 - SMOTE for synthetic data

 ## Goals and Next Steps:
-- Next we hope to find, or generate more robust datasets:
+- Next we hope to find, or generate more robust datasets or a better model:
   - Find available data from numerous other sources if they exist (Potenitally non-truthfulQA data)
   - Try merging multiple TQA styled baselines (more correct responses, not garenteed)
-  - Try to generate with different models (not garenteed)
+  - Try to generate with different LLM models (not garenteed)
+  - Potentially find alternative prediction model approaches like SelfCheck grey box methods, or other models similar to Chair for classification if model outputs are unuseable but we hope to improve the current models first to prevent large scale refactors
 - After,
-  - We will adjust our dataset to include partially completed layer data
+  - We will adjust our dataset to include subsets for partially completed layer data (i.e. data up through k layers instead of the full layer data)
   - Or collect per layer data and train per layer to learn internal patterns. (most likely this one due to limited data availability) <br>
 - Lastly, we will run classification at each layer to track hallucinations throughout the process of generation for better explainability for LLM hallucination early detection.
-We hope to see significant changes in accuracy metrics to pinpoint which layers are the most important attributes for hallucination results. (do the last four layers, if omited, make a difference in hallucinated outputs? for example)
+We hope to see significant changes in accuracy metrics to pinpoint which layers are the most important attributes for hallucination results.
+(Foe example: Do the last four layers, if omited, make a difference in prediction outputs?)
 <br><br>

 ## AI Use Disclosure: